ccbhj/gendsl/README.md

 })

 ```
-The `EvalCtx` provides some information for evaluation including the env of the out scope, and `args` are some expressions as arguments.
-Inject your function wrapped with `gendsl.Procedure` into an env then you are good to go use it in your expressions.
-You may want to use `CheckNArgs()` to save you from the trouble of checking the amount of arguments everywhere.
+The `EvalCtx` provides some information for evaluation including the env of the outer scope, and `args` are some expressions as arguments.
+Inject your function wrapped by `gendsl.Procedure` into an env then you are good to go use it in your expressions.
+You may want to use `CheckNArgs()` to save you from checking the amount of arguments everywhere.

 #### Control the evaluation of an expression
 By calling `arg.Eval()`, we can evaluate the sub-expression for this procedure.
 This means that **the sub-expression(or the sub-ast) is not evaluated until we call the `Eval()` method**.
 With this ability, you can define your own 'if-else-then' like this: